Pediatric ENT

 Diagnostic

-- Our pediatric ENT specialists in Philadelphia use tools to check for redness, swelling, or fluid buildup in the ear.
+- Our ENT providers use instrumentation to check for redness, swelling, or fluid buildup in the ear.

 - Frequent infections may require further evaluation to determine the underlying cause.